NikkaLuna/NikkaLuna/README.md

 # Welcome to My GitHub Project Portfolio

 ## About Me

-With a passion for envisioning and implementing complex data architectures, I thrive on automating, optimizing, and managing data pipelines and infrastructures.
-Leveraging my skills in database management, automation tools, and cloud services, I continuously learn new technologies to enhance the efficiency and reliability of data systems.
+I’m a Data Engineer with experience delivering production-grade pipelines in Azure Synapse, ADF, and SQL Server, including 58+ CDC pipelines, schema evolution handling, and QA frameworks adopted across 100+ client data flows.
+I focus on building AI/ML-ready architectures that combine real-time streaming, scalable transformations, and cloud-native design.

+I bring both technical depth (Spark, Databricks, AWS) and business perspective (B.S. in Software Engineering, Masters in Business Management), with a track record of documenting best practices, mentoring peers, and improving data reliability at scale.

+My portfolio includes cloud- and ML-focused projects such as AWS Glue ETL pipelines, Kafka Delta streaming, and Databricks/Spark pipelines, and I’m expanding into MLOps and real-time AI scoring pipelines to align with the next wave of data systems.

 ## Pinned Projects
 Here are some of my notable projects: